raeTen/celestia-g2-stereoscopic/README.md

     at least vblank-synced should work, I'm still working on this

-d) roadmap: support for headmounted-displays (other then *-glasses)
+d) roadmap: support for headmounted-displays (other than *-glasses)

 A lot of bits and bobs to do, patch(es) will follow ...